Tochemey/goakt/README.md

 - One can remove nodes.
 However, to avoid losing data, one need to scale down the cluster to the minimum number of nodes which started the cluster.

+Note: At the moment when a node is removed from the cluster, all actors on the given node are no longer accessible.
+The remaining members of the cluster will still function as expected.
+There is some work to address that issue.
+One can look at the following [discussion](https://github.com/Tochemey/goakt/discussions/304)

 ### Built-in Discovery Providers

 #### Kubernetes Discovery Provider Setup